Crypto Adoption Around the World: Malta

 Malta’s vibrant tourism industry has also embraced cryptocurrencies.
 Several hotels, restaurants, and travel agencies accept digital currencies like Bitcoin and Ethereum as payment, catering to tech-savvy tourists.

 In 2018, Sole by Tarragon, a top-rated Maltese restaurant, became the first on the island to accept Bitcoin payments.
 Chef and owner Marvin Gauci later extended this payment option to his other establishments, St. George’s Bay Caviar & Bull and upstairs Buddhamann.
-Bitcoin is also accepted at Cocohub, a popular bar in Birgu, and Coffee Circus cafe.
+Bitcoin is also accepted at Cocohub, a popular bar in Birgu, and the Coffee Circus cafe.

 Blockchain-based loyalty programs are also gaining traction, enhancing customer experiences by offering seamless and transparent reward systems.